How to Find Growth Rate: Easy Guide with Formulas & Real Examples

 Conclusion

-Business analysis and investment require an understanding of how to determine growth rate.
-We have discussed the basic growth metrics: the percent interval growth formula for one-period and the average growth rate (AAGR), that is, simple multi-period trend and one-year average growth rate (AAGR) for smoothing out multi-year human performance.
+Business analysis and investment require an understanding of how to determine the growth rate.
+We have discussed the basic growth metrics: the percent interval growth formula for one-period and the average growth rate (AAGR), that is, a simple multi-period trend and one-year average growth rate (AAGR) for smoothing out multi-year human performance.
 They all have applications but basic growth should be used to get a quick comparison, average growth can be used to do some general trending and CAGR should be used as a year-over-year comparison.
 We even learned how to deal with special cases such as monthly growth and growth specific to revenue.

 Leave a Reply